jwulf/zeebe-pr-workflow/README.md

 ## Start a worker

-We will start a Zeebe task worker to service the tasks in the workflow.
+We will start Zeebe task workers to service the tasks in the workflow.
 It will run on a schedule, every hour.

 We will pass the SMTP Configuration to the worker via the environment.